Skip to Content

 4. The Kananaskis

 Explore Kananaskis Country by taking a short detour onto Highway 40.
 It’s known as “Alberta’s Mountain Playground”.
 It’s effortless to spend a few days exploring the area – there’s just so much to see and do!
-There are less people here than in Banff, but there are still plenty of fantastic recreational activities!
+There are fewer people here than in Banff, but there are still plenty of fantastic recreational activities!

 As I said, there are a ton of things to do in the Kananaskis region.
 You could easily spend a couple of days here and still not see it all!